itrocket-team/testnet_guides/namada/housefire/README.md

 namadac bond --validator $ALIAS --source $WALLET --amount 1000
 ~~~

-Three epochs must pass before your validator is in the consensus set
+Wait for 3 epochs and check validator is in the consensus set
 ~~~bash
 namadac validator-state --validator $ALIAS
 ~~~